-\begin{remark} Although $F_\Phi$ is not the local Milnor fiber of a hypersurface singularity, a convenient restriction of $\Phi$ provides a map over a sufficiently small disc (a transversal slice of the $d$--axis at one of its generic points) with generic fiber $F_\Phi$ such that the horizontal monodromy $M_{\Phi,hor}$ is the monodromy over the small punctured disc (in other words, the horizontal monodromy $M_{\Phi,hor}$ can be `localized', it can be represented as the monodromy of a family of curves over a small punctured disc).
+\begin{remark} Although $F_\Phi$ is not the local Milnor fiber of a hypersurface singularity, a convenient restriction of $\Phi$ provides a map over a sufficiently small disc (a transversal slice of the $d$--axis at one of its generic points) with generic fiber $F_\Phi$ such that the horizontal monodromy $M_{\Phi,hor}$ is the monodromy over the small punctured disc.
+In other words, the horizontal monodromy $M_{\Phi,hor}$ can be `localized', that is, it can be represented as the monodromy of a family of curves over an arbitrarily small punctured disc.
 On the other hand, the vertical monodromy $M_{\Phi,ver}$ {\it cannot} be localized in this sense.
 In particular, general results about the monodromy of families over a punctured disc cannot be applied for the vertical monodromies.
 (This is one of the reasons why their computation is so difficult.
 This difficulty will be overcome here using the graph $\gc$.) \end{remark}

-\subsection{General facts.}
+\section{\ General facts}

-\labelpar{char} The statements of the next lemma are well--known for the horizontal monodromies (by the celebrated `Monodromy Theorem', see e.g. \cite{Clemens,Landman} for the global case, \cite{Brieskorn,Lj} for the local case, or \cite{Kulikov} for a recent monograph), and may be known for the vertical monodromies as well, although we were not able to find a reference for them:
+\labelpar{char} The statements of the next lemma are well--known for the horizontal monodromies by the celebrated Monodromy Theorem (see e.g. \cite{Clemens,Landman} for the global case, \cite{BrieskornMon,Lj} for the local case, or \cite{Kulikov} for a recent monograph).
+It may be known for the vertical monodromies as well, however we were not able to find a reference for it: